ICA-EGAD/RiC-O/examples/University-of-Strathclyde-Archives_Scotland/readme.md

 **The base URI defined for the RDF resources is: http://data.archives.strath.ac.uk/.
 It is fictitious**: the URIs are not dereferencable.
 The RDF dataset is provided only as an example RiC-O archival dataset.

 You will also find  a JPEG image in the folder.
-It is a snapshot from a visual graph generated from the RDF dataset, by a GraphDB Free local instance, about the following URI: http://data.archives.strath.ac.uk/recordResource/greater-manchester-asbestos-victims-support-group-oral-history-project.
+It is **a screenshot from a visual graph generated from the RDF dataset**, by a GraphDB Free local instance, about the following URI: http://data.archives.strath.ac.uk/recordResource/greater-manchester-asbestos-victims-support-group-oral-history-project.
 This URI identifies the Greater Manchester Asbestos Victims Support Group oral history project in the dataset.
 This collection is described by the GMAVSG_oral_history_project.xml EAD file, whose RDF version is the GMAVSG_oral_history_project.rdf file.